 The use of electromyostimulation, or EMS, which is the little machine that send electric pulses into the muscle is a form of recovery used widely.
 Not as necessary as some, it does give you that extra bit of recovery.
 It can act like a massage in that it stimulates the blood flow and creates a pumping effect.
 Electronic muscle stimulators can help to induce a relaxation state and also breakdown adhesion’s that may exist between muscle fibers.
 You have to own a machine for it, and they are pretty expensive, but if you are interested, you can see a wide range of cheaper EMS machines here at amazon.
 The one in the pic is just $99.

 Rest doesn’t always have to be total rest.
 Although there are going to be occasions where that is essential, you also need to keep in mind that sometimes moving is better than not.
 Active recovery can comprise of two different things.
 You can either do the same activity you were doing, at a much lower intensity.
 Take the body through the motions, either lower the weight, the speed or the duration.
 It ensures that you keep the body moving, your muscles active, the correct movement patterns activated, but you also get a bit of active rest.
 If you were going to do a leg workout, you still can, just do it lighter.
+Body weight exercises are a good alternative.
 Do some light bum exercises to ensure that you activate your glutes, and some push ups instead of a heavy exercise like bench press.

 On the other hand, active rest can be something completely different, and this has the psychological benefit added in as well.
 As we mentioned above a pool session is a great form of active recovery.
 Walking is very underrated, and a long walk can enhance your recovery immensely.
 If you are in a team sport, maybe try playing another sport if your players are down, it helps to give the body a break from the usual movements, but also keeps the blood flowing at a lower intensity.